tonymushah/mangadex-api/README.md

 - `legacy-account`

   Enable the usage of the `< 5.9.0` account management system in the SDK.
 Please visit the [Mangadex Discord](https://discord.com/invite/mangadex)  for more details

+- `utils`

+  Enable the usage of the `MangaDexClient::download()`.
+Allows you to download chapters or covers image without tears and long code.

 For example, to enable the `multi-thread` feature, add the following to your `Cargo.toml` file: